Becoming An Honourable Father

 Our wives and women in general usually try to use tears and sex to sway a man’s decision-making process.
 If you can resist them and take very firm and godly decisions, your family will respect you.
 If you don’t and the problems eventually arise, you will be shocked to see your wife blame you.

 When I was a child, I talked like a child, I thought like a child, I reasoned like a child.
 When I became a man, I put the ways of childhood behind me.
 1 Corinthians 13:11

 When you become a father, you don’t reason, talk, dress, or behave like a child.
 You must respect yourself.
 You must distinguish between what is common and what is holy— Leviticus 10:10—and respectable.

 Mark Twain might not have said this, but the message is as important as the attributed author.

 Husbands, in the same way be considerate as you live with your wives, and treat them with respect as the weaker partner and as heirs with you of the gracious gift of life, so that nothing will hinder your prayers.
 1 Peter 3:7

 You have to come to a realization, accept, appreciate, and make an effort to understand the differences in the build of men and women.
 You must know that your wife might not necessarily be analytical like you; women might not be logical in marriage, even if they are lawyers or mathematicians.
-Women learn from their mistakes and value outside counsel more than the ones you give at home until they get stuck.
+Women learn from their mistakes and value outside counsel more then the ones you give at home until they get stuck.
 They hardly accept their faults.
-Therefore, you must not degenerate to the level of beating or verbally abusing your wife.
+Therefore you must not degenerate to the level of beating or verbally abusing your wife.
 The Bible says your prayers will be hindered.
 Never degenerate to the level of having sexual relationships with your workers or coworkers, in-laws, church girls.
 In fact, adultery is very dishonourable.

 Be very careful of the company you keep as a father and be attentive to your behaviour before your children.